viviannna/ageguardian/README.md

 - This is just a code repository.
 The website is currently hosted on Firebase at https://age-guardian.web.app/.
 - You can condition view based on url.
 Example: https://age-guardian.web.app/?condition=2&participantId=test_participant.
-- If you aren't seeing changes reflected on firebase, try running in incognito mode or clearing your cache.
+- If you aren't seeing changes reflected on firebase, try running in incognito mode or clearing your cache (cmd+shift+R).
 - To push changes to the server, run <firebase deploy --only hosting> (Assuming that you have already installed firebase tools).